AutoxingTech/axbot_restbook/docs/guides/first_move.md

 }
 ```

-`state` field show the state of the action.
+The `state` field shows the current status of the action.

-The current action's state is constantly changing.
-Though it can be queried with the above API, it very inefficient.
+The state of the current action changes constantly.
+While it can be queried using the API above, doing so is highly inefficient.
-So we provides `websocket` API, to allow the robot to constantly report back its states.
-This is more efficient than request/response form of REST API.
+Therefore, we provide a `WebSocket` API that allows the robot to continuously report its state.
+This is more efficient than the request-response model of the REST API.